ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Technical considerations to estimate relative abundance

 \section{Technical considerations to estimate relative abundance}

-The reprojection in the \nthp column density map can introduce artifacts at the data boundaries because in particular the \nthp regions with sufficient signal to noise (see above) are highly irregular.
-To mitigate these effects, we conducted a test following the methodology described in \citet{nico2024}.
-Specifically, we identify the portion of the \nthp column density image impacted by the reprojection following the steps below: \begin{enumerate} \item Creating a mask map: We generated a binary map from the \nthp column density data, assigning a value of 1 to valid data pixels and 0 to the pixels below our signal to noise cut (see above).

-\item Reprojecting the mask map: This binary map was reprojected to the \citet{pierre2024} H$_2$ pixel scale.
-Pixels affected by reprojection artifacts were identified as having intermediate values between 0 and 1.
-We observed that the boundaries of the reprojected image were affected, with typical impacts extending 1-3 pixels around the map edges, as expected.
+Reprojection of the \nthp column density map can introduce edge artifacts because the regions with sufficient signal-to-noise are highly irregular.
+To mitigate this effect, we follow the methodology of \citet{nico2024} to identify affected pixels: a) We generate a binary mask from the \nthp column density map, assigning values of 1 to valid pixels and 0 to pixels below the signal-to-noise threshold. b) The mask is reprojected to the H$_2$ pixel scale of \citet{pierre2024}.
+Pixels with intermediate values between 0 and 1 identify reprojection artifacts, primarily affecting regions within 1-3 pixels of the image boundaries. c) We exclude all pixels with values <\,1 in the reprojected mask, producing a reprojection-artifact-free \nthp column density map.

-\item Defining a final mask: Based on the above results, we defined a mask to exclude pixels impacted by reprojection artifacts.
-That is, all pixels with values <\,1 in the binary mask are excluded from the regridded \nthp column density map. \end{enumerate} This process produces an \nthp column density map reprojected onto the H$_2$ map coordinate system that is free from reprojection artifacts.

-To analyze the distribution of the relative abundance values, we construct an histogram using the Freedman-Diaconis method to determine the optimal bin width and number of bins for the distribution, following \citet{nico2024}.
-This method incorporates key statistical metrics, including the first quartile (Q1), third quartile (Q3), interquartile range (IQR\,=\,Q3\,-\,Q1), and the overall data range.
-Using this approach, we determined an optimal bin width of 0.377\,$\times$\,10$^{-10}$, resulting in a total of 40 bins for the distribution.

-To estimate a representative value for the relative abundance, we selected the mode.
-We note that previous studies have shown that the mode, in relative abundance maps, remains consistent even when different numbers of bins are used \citep[see][]{nico2024}.